-Assistant Professor of Political Science Affiliation: NYU Abu Dhabi
+Assistant Professor of Political Science

-Education: PhD Standford University; Msc London School of Economics; MSc Oxford University
+Education: PhD Standford University; MSc London School of Economics; MSc Oxford University

 Research Areas: comparative politics; political economy; gender; formal and informal institutions; South Asia

 Rachel Brulé is an Assistant Professor of Political Science at New York University Abu Dhabi, where she is a tenure-track faculty member of the Social Science Division.
 She is also a member of the Empirical Gender Research Network (E-GEN) and a Research Affiliate with NYU’s Global TIES for Children.
 She specializes in comparative politics with a substantive focus on gender, South Asia, political economy, and institutions.
 Her research combines careful causal identification with innovative theory building to understand why equity-promoting reforms have unintended consequences that may deepen inequality.

 A series of forthcoming publications captures the impact of reforms expanding rights to a crucial good – land – in the world’s largest democracy: India.
 Her articles have been accepted for publication in the Journal of Politics and the Journal of Development Economics, and her first book manuscript, titled Women’s Representation and Resistance: Positive and Perverse Consequences of Indian Reforms for Gender Equality, is under contract with Cambridge University Press.
 In her book, she finds a paradoxical outcome of quotas improving women’s political voice: while representation ensures enforcement of women’s new economic rights, it also mobilizes backlash against them.
 A recent news article about her research can be found here.